mentorpal/mentor-client/README.md

 cd client && make develop
 ```

-...then you can run the full cypress test suitte with
+...then you can run the full cypress test suite with

 ```
 cd client && make test-cypress